leodsti/AWS_Tutorials/Install R Server/README.md

 cp -R /opt/shiny-server/samples/sample-apps/hello ~/ShinyApps/
 ```

-Finally you can check that it works using the following
+Finally you can check that it works using the following:

 http://*YOU_IP*:3838/ec2-user/hello/

-You can check the output of the user data on the file **/var/log/cloud-init-output.log**